 A graduate of the Universities of Ulster and Birmingham he is Chartered Institute of Personnel and Development qualified and a Fellow of the Chartered Management Institute.
 Stephen is a former Chair of CO3, He continues involvement as a CEO Mentor.

-Stephen was appointed an Equality Commissioner with the ECNI in 2019, completing his term in May 2022.
+Stephen was appointed an Equality Commissioner with the ECNI in February 2023.

 He is NI volunteer advisor to UK grant giving charitable foundation The Henry Smith’s Charity, supporting the investment over £1m pa to NI 3rd Sector organisations.

 Gary McMichael is founder and Chief Executive of ASCERT, a Northern Ireland charity providing services that address drugs, alcohol and mental health issues.
 He is a member of the Department of Health Substance Use Strategy Programme Board, Chair of the Belfast Drug and Alcohol Co-ordination Team and sits on a number of other regional strategic groups related to health and social care.

 Gary has worked in the voluntary and community sector for over 25 years, has served on the board of the Labour Relations Agency as well as a number of charities and charitable trusts.
 He was formerly an elected member of Lisburn City Council for 12 years until 2005.

 Briege is currently the Chief Executive Officer of Forward South Partnership- one of the 4 area-based regeneration partnerships in Belfast.
 In this role she is privileged to work with the many community and voluntary groups across South Belfast.
 She is responsible for the delivery of many targeted programmes which build community capacity, systems for early intervention in education, health and good relations ensuring the best outcomes for everyone through shared, collaborative working.
 Under her leadership, she has developed a city-wide Support hub for the many Roma families who live in Belfast and require navigation and support for access to health, education and employment.